rev22/git-uncommit/README.markdown

 Patches are created using ```git format-patch```, and can be applied using ```git am```, in addition to ```git-uncommit```

-## Comparison with related Git commands:
+## Comparison with related Git commands

 ```git stash``` can sometimes be used for similar purposes as ```git-uncommit```, the differences are:
 * ```git stash``` operates on changes to the work tree or index, not already committed changes